tc39/notes/es8/2017-11/nov-29.md

 DE: Yes, I think it'd be very strange if we didn't allow this.

-KMR: Would you not allow arbitrary expressions?
+KM: Would you not allow arbitrary expressions?

 DE: No, we would not prevent arbitrary expressions; we don't have other situations where we permit some expressions and not others.